 - Rev. Dr. Gennifer Brooks, Ernest and Bernice Styberg Professor of Preaching

 - Rev. Dr. Barry Bryant, Associate Professor of United Methodist and Wesleyan Studies

 - Dr. Lucy Chung, Director of the Styberg Library and Assistant Professor of Pastoral Theology

-- Rev. Dr. Timothy Eberhart, Assistant Professor of Theology and Ecology
+- Rev. Dr. Timothy Eberhart, Associate Professor of Theology and Ecology

 - Rev. Dr. Virigina Lee, Associate Professor of Christian Education and Director of Deacon Studies

 - Dr. Rolf Nolasco, Professor of Pastoral Theology

 - Dr. Hendrik Pieterse, Associate Professor of Global Christianity and Intercultural Theology